Richard Rothe: Theologische Ethik

 The process of human development Rothe regards as necessarily taking an abnormal form and passing through the phase of sin.
 This abnormal condition necessitates a fresh creative act, that of salvation, which was, however, from the first, part of the divine plan.
 As a preparation for this salvation supernatural revelation was required for the purifying and revivification of the religious consciousness, and the Saviour Himself had to appear in human history as a fresh miraculous creation, born of a woman but not begotten by a man.
 In consequence of His supernatural birth the Saviour, or the second Adam, was free from original sin.
 By His own moral and religious development He made possible a relation of perfect fellowship between God and man, which was the new and highest stage of the divine creation of mankind.
-This stage of development inaugurated by the Saviour is attained by means of His kingdom or the community of salvation, which is both moral and religious, and in the first instance and temporarily only religious—that is, a church.
+This stage of development inaugurated by the Saviour is attained by means of His kingdom or the community of salvation, which is both moral and religious, and in the first instance and temporarily only religious - that is, a church.
 As men reach the full development of their nature, and appropriate the perfection of the Saviour, the separation between the religious and the moral life will vanish, and the Christian state, as the highest sphere of human life representing all human functions, will displace the church.
 "In proportion as the Saviour Christianizes the state by means of the church must the progressive completion of the structure of the church prove the cause of its abolition."
 The decline of the church is therefore not to be deplored, but recognized as the consequence of the independence and completeness of the Christian life.
-It is the third section of his work—the Pflichtenlehre—which is generally most highly valued, and where his full strength as an ethical thinker is displayed, without any mixture of theosophic speculation.
+It is the third section of his work - the Pflichtenlehre - which is generally most highly valued, and where his full strength as an ethical thinker is displayed, without any mixture of theosophic speculation.

 Other works

 Since Rothe's death several volumes of his sermons and of his lectures (on dogmatics, the history of homiletics) and a collection of brief essays and religious meditations under the title of Stille Stunden (Wittenberg, 1872) have been published.
 Jane Stoddart's translation of his work was called Still Hours when it was published in 1886.
+Several of his lecture notes were published after his death.